smalbadger/XenoTrade/README.md

 # XenoTrade
-An trading and analysis platform like you've never seen before!
+A trading and analysis platform like you've never seen before!